COVID-19 DECISION-MAKERS

 We learned:

-Many of these power users were spending a lot of time and effort manually creating their own spreadsheets daily or weekly by visiting many location pages and copying over the data.
+Many of these power users were spending a lot of time and effort manually creating their own spreadsheets daily or weekly by visiting many location pages and copying over the data points one-by-one.
 They did not know we offered a customizable API for this purpose and had not found it themselves until I showed it to them, indicating a major lack of discoverability.

 We changed: